 Fuel economy standards are developed by the National Highway Traffic Safety Administration (NHTSA), an agency within the US Department of Transportation (DOT).

 The development of engine emission standards occurs according to the procedures of the US rulemaking process.
 New regulations are first published as proposed rules.
 Following a period of public discussion, the new rule is finalized and signed into law.
 New regulatory proposals and regulations are published in the Federal Register.
 Consolidated regulations become a part of the Code of Federal Regulations (CFR).

 California is the only state vested with the authority to develop its own emission regulations.
-Other states have a choice to either implement the federal emission standards, or else to adopt California requirements.
-States that adopted California Clean Car Standards—including the California LEV II and GHG emission standards—are listed in the following table.
+Other states have a choice to either implement the federal emission standards, or else to adopt California requirements (CAA section 177).

 Regulated Engines and Vehicles

 The following categories of new engines and/or vehicles are subject to emission standards in the USA:

 - Cars and Light Trucks: Tier 1 | Tier 2 | Tier 3 | California

 - Mobile Nonroad Diesel Engines